nand-jeeraj/File_sorter/README.md

 # File_sorter
-# 🗂 Auto Folder Sorter
+#  Auto Folder Sorter

 A Python-based automation script that organizes files in a target folder (like Downloads) into categorized subfolders based on file extensions.
-This project demonstrates the use of scripting for configuration tasks and file system management — a key skill for configuration engineers.
+This project demonstrates the use of scripting for configuration tasks and file system management.

 ---